michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 - `--count`: Number of records to generate (default: 10000)
 - `--batch`: Batch size for processing (default: 1000)
 - `--table`: Table to generate data for (default: incident)
+- `--closed`: Percentage of records that should be closed (default: 30)
+- `--split`: Whether to split output into separate files for closed and open cases (default: false)
 - `--model`: OpenRouter model to use (default: openai/gpt-3.5-turbo)
 - `--apiKey`: Your OpenRouter API key